 Capital Relief for Community Banks

 Community banks looking to deploy additional, needed capital to consumers and businesses will be able to take advantage of the temporary reduction in the Community Bank Leverage Ratio (CBLR) from nine percent to eight percent.
 Federal banking regulators will also be allowed to grant a reasonable grace period if any community bank falls below the eight percent threshold.

 Relief from Troubled Debt Restructuring (TDR) Disclosures

 Relief from Current Expected Credit Losses (CECL) Standard

 In 2016, the Financial Accounting Standards Board (FASB) finalized a new accounting standard called the Current Expected Credit Losses (CECL).
 This new standard forces banks to recognize expected future losses immediately, requiring banks to hold more capital reserves, which therefore ties up capital and reduces the supply of available credit.
-The CARES Act, however provides banks and credit unions with the option to decide to comply with the new accounting standard.
+The CARES Act, now provides banks and credit unions with the option to decide to comply with the new accounting standard.
 Currently, smaller banks and credit unions are not required to comply with the new standard until 2023.
 This provision gives larger banks the option to free up trapped capital and will allow banks and credit unions to extend additional loans to consumers and businesses.
 This temporary waiver from CECL will expire the first day of the fiscal year of the institution that begins after the national emergency termination date or January 1, 2022.